What is an Electron Microscope?

-EM is in the form of a tall vacuum column which is vertically mounted.
+Electron Microscope is in the form of a tall vacuum column that is vertically mounted.
 It has the following components:

-- Electron gun is a heated tungsten filament, which generates electrons.
+- The electron gun is a heated tungsten filament, which generates electrons.

-- Condenser lens focuses the electron beam on the specimen.
+- The condenser lens focuses the electron beam on the specimen.
 A second condenser lens forms the electrons into a thin tight beam.

-- A third set of magnetic lenses called projector (ocular) lenses produce the final further magnified image.
+- The third set of magnetic lenses called projector (ocular) lenses produce the final further magnified image.

-- Each of these lenses acts as image magnifier all the while maintaining an incredible level of details and resolution.
+- Each of these lenses acts as an image magnifier all the while maintaining an incredible level of detail and resolution.

 - The final image is projected on a fluorescent screen.